Tomato Cheddar Bread

 TOMATO CHEDDAR BREAD

 - Put the flour in a big bowl.
-Add yeast,sugar, dried basil and salt to it and mix well.
+Add salt, sugar, vital wheat gluten, garlic powder, mixed herbs, chilli flakes and yeast.
+Mix well.

-- Add oil and tomato paste to the flour and mix well.
+- Add oil and tomato paste to the flour and mix into the flour.

 - Add the warm water and make a dough.